Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: 40 Years of Political Discourse in the U.S. Senate

+Topics are usually characterized by their top most frequent terms, and in the following, we refer to the topic-specific term distribution which is used by a neutral speaker, i.e., a speaker with ideal point $x^t_{s}=0$, as the neutral topic.
+Table~\ref{tab:topics} displays the five most frequent terms of the neutral topics for the first and the last session considered.
+The sessions at both ends of the time frame are shown to highlight the overall evolvement of each of the topics over time.

 Table~\ref{tab:topics} indicates that the first topic is mainly concerned with the \emph{United States}.
-This bigram has by far the highest appearance rate (approximately $0.3$ for both sessions\footnote{Indeed we observe a similarly high value for all sessions.}) across all bigrams in the vocabulary.
-This appearance rate is also extremely high compared to the appearance rates of any other bigram for all other topics.
+This bigram has by far the highest appearance rate (approximately $0.3$ for both sessions\footnote{Indeed, we observe a similarly high value for all sessions.}) across all bigrams in the vocabulary.
 The additional bigrams listed as having the highest appearance rates for Topic~1 indicate that this topic is about the United States and their concerns with other states such as \emph{international trade, foreign relations, trade agreements}.
-Topic~2 is an economic topic about small businesses and export/import; Topic~3 is about education while Topic 4 is about legal issues with the content focus changing over time from school prayers (session 94) to attorney general (session~114).
-Selectively characterizing the remaining topics, one can discern that Topic~8 which is about foreign policies in the Middle East and the most frequent terms changed from, e.g., \emph{saudi arabia, foreign policy} to \emph{al quaeda, islamic state}.
-Topic~11 seems to be an environmental/public health topic, where nuclear waste is a prevalent term in session~97, while this is climate change in session~114.
-Topic~12 is about taxes in general, but moves from a discussion on tax cuts to focus more on taxation and the middle class from the first to the last session.
+Selectively characterizing some other topics, one can discern that Topic~8 is about foreign policies in the Middle East and its most frequent terms changed from \emph{saudi arabia, foreign policy} to \emph{al quaeda, islamic state} from the first to the last session; Topic~12 is about taxes in general, but moves from a discussion on tax cuts to focus more on taxation and the middle class from the first to the last session.
+Of specific interest is also Topic~11, which represents a climate change/public health topic.
+For this topic, nuclear waste is a prevalent term in session~97, which changes to climate change being a prevalent term in session~114.
+Figure~\ref{fig:topic11} displays the evolvement of that topic using word clouds across all sessions.
+It changed from the discussion of nuclear waste over acid rain to climate change and public health related issues.